Table of Contents

 Lunges

-- Start with static lunges: Static lunges are an excellent introduction to leg-focused calisthenics exercises.
+- Start with static lunges: Static lunges are an excellent introduction to leg-focused calisthenics exercise.
 They help you develop balance and form, which are essential for more advanced moves.

 - Progress to walking lunges: Walking lunges engage multiple muscle groups and improve coordination.
 This dynamic movement adds complexity to your calisthenics exercises list, enhancing overall leg strength.